aclaf/flagrant/docs/explanation/behavior.md

 ## Argument classification algorithm

-The parser classifies each argument into one of several syntactic categories.
+The parser classifies each argument into one of multiple syntactic categories.
 Classification is deterministic given a parser configuration and uses precedence rules to resolve cases where an argument could match multiple patterns.

 ### Classification precedence